 Galilæana is an international scientific journal, which publishes blind peer-reviewed research articles in the history of Renaissance and early modern science.
 The journal focuses on topics relating to the life, scientific work, achievements legacy of Galileo.
 The journal also welcomes submissions that, while not directly pertaining to Galilean studies, will be of interest to historians engaged in research on science and culture in early modern Europe.

-From 2023 Galilæana will be no longer printed by Olschki in paper version (2004-2022) and will become an online open-access journal.
+From 2023 Galilæana is no longer printed by Olschki in paper version (2004-2022) and has become an online open-access journal.

 English is the preferred publication language on Galilæana, along with the Italian language.
 Submissions in the major European languages may be considered for evaluation as long as the author(s) commits to provide an English translation if the submission is accepted for publication.
 Submitted papers ought to include an abstract (150 words) in English.

 Galilæana publishes two issues a year.
 [Galilæana, ISSN 1971-6052; ISSN-L 1825-3903].

 The journal is indexed in Scopus, the Arts & Humanities Citation Index, and ERIH plus.

 ANVUR (Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca) classification: class A, area 11, sectors C1, C2, C3, C4, C5.

 edited by Tommaso Ghezzani and Clément Poupard

 May 15th 2023 (abstract) | May 31st 2024 (article)